Filipeeeeee/dev-jornada.devweekgit.io/README.md

 # devweekgit.github.io

-here you will find mine CV made in html and css
+here you will find mine CV made in html and css (model)